 Having seen bits and pieces of the map up close from earlier trailers, including the one where Rico actually chases a tornado, Just Cause 4 promises to significantly amplify its predecessor's fun factor.
 The franchise is notable for letting you pull off pretty much anything you can think up, so we've just had a boost in what you can actually think up.

 Just Cause 4 is shaping up to be a visual spectacle as well, not least for making Solis look like a place you'd truly want to explore.
 I'm guessing that the bottom part of the map is where temples will be situated, so if you're feeling particularly Indiana Jones-y on the day, you know where to head for.
-Thankfully, Avalanche Studios only borrowed from actual historical sites this time .
+Thankfully, Avalanche Studios only borrowed from actual historical sites .

 Just Cause 4 launches on 04 December 2018 for the PC, PlayStation 4 and Xbox One.